kmik/alignMS/README.md

 	0.529
 	0.532

-Where the band order, line by line, is: blue, green, red, NiR, red-edge
+Where the band order, line by line, is: blue, green, red, NiR, red-edge.